Leonardo (Teenage Mutant Ninja Turtles): 1987 animated series

 In the Season 3 episode "Take Me to Your Leader!", Leonardo gives up his leadership and walks away after a dream he believes convinces him he is no longer a good leader.
 The others have to find him, and stop Shredder, Krang, and Bebop and Rocksteady from draining energy from the Sun with a Solar Siphon and store it in solar batteries.
 However, Leonardo returns when he spots a bridge collapsing due to snow.
 After a man says that everybody talks about the weather but nobody does anything, Leonardo realizes his responsibility and begins to search for his brothers.
 He later finds them, and together they save the Earth.

-Leonardo's voice actor was Cam Clarke, in the actor's "breakout role" and is still one of his best-known roles in the 1987 cartoon.
+Leonardo's voice actor was Cam Clarke.
+This role was the actor's "breakout role", and is still one of his best-known roles in the 1987 cartoon.
 In the crossover film Turtles Forever, this version of Leonardo is voiced by Dan Green.
 Leonardo made a couple of appearances in the 2012 series in the episode, "The Manhattan Project".
 He and the other turtles along with Casey and April are seen through a portal by their 2012 counterparts walking on a road and he made a speaking cameo along with the other turtles at the end of the episode when a space worm from the 2012 dimension started terrorizing the street.
 All four turtles see the worm and spring into action while shouting their famous catchphrase, 'Cowabunga'.
 Clarke reprised his role as Leonardo for the cameo.
 This would mark the first time in over 28 years the 1987 TMNT cast would return to their roles, with the sole exception of Rob Paulsen who returned to the TMNT franchise as Donatello in the 2012 series.
 The 1987 turtles then had a crossover with the 2012 turtles in the season 4 episode, "Trans-Dimensional Turtles" then in the three-part series final "Wanted: Bebop & Rocksteady".

 Coming Out of Their Shells tour

 The live-action "Coming Out of Their Shells" concert tour kickoff event at Radio City Music Hall would see Leonardo cast as the band's bass player, taking a secondary role while Michelangelo would take the role of lead singer and guitarist.
 However, once the Turtles are confronted by the Shredder and his forces during portions of the show, Leonardo again takes his role as the Turtles' battlefield commander, as they begin to defer to his orders during the various fight scenes in the show.
-Cam Clarke would reprise Leonardo's voice during non-musical segments of the show, though the VHS tape of the event leaves him uncredited.
+Cam Clarke reprises his role as the voice of Leonardo in the speaking segments for the concert between songs though he is not credited on the video release or on the Making Of VHS tape.